 Yogis will do well to remember the lesson of free divers and equalization.
 The move downward in water requires skill, efficiency, and pace, but it has built in checks and balances for handling the increasing pressure.
 In yoga, the stress in your body is your equalization point.
 Pause when you feel it.
 Listen, and then proceed if you are able.

 And while yoga helps free divers, so too does free diving have a lesson for yogis.
-Keep in mind the rules that guide free divers during their descent into the deep: slow, calm, and steady.
+Keep in mind the rules that guide free divers during their descent into the jumpers for sale deep: slow, calm, and steady.
 With this in mind, yogis can move into the depth of asana with confidence and trust, patient to experience their moment of bliss and union.

 To read the full article please download our Asana Journal App or purchase Issue 166 October 2016.